aloisdg/aloisdg-blog/posts/pet-project-interview.md

 <sup>3</sup> No stress related to a running time.
 The project was done earlier.

 <sup>4</sup> In both cases a candidate can submit a code made with or by a acquaintance.
-Harder to falsify if the project is well-maintained.
-Note that pair programming exercise is the harder to cheat to.
+Harder to falsify if the project is well-maintained though.
+Note that pair-programming exercise is the harder to cheat to.

 <sup>5</sup> Invert a binary tree or matching colorful shoes is not something most devs I know does for fun.